 Nebraska Revised Statute 71-531

-(c) The performance of a human immunodeficiency virus test by licensed medical personnel of the Department of Correctional Services when the subject of the test is committed to such department.
-Posttest counseling shall be required for the subject if the test is positive.
-A person committed to the Department of Correctional Services shall be informed by the department (i) if he or she is being tested for the human immunodeficiency virus, (ii) that education shall be provided to him or her about the human immunodeficiency virus, including, but not limited to, the identification and reduction of risks, and (iii) of the test result and the meaning of such result;
+(3) When a human immunodeficiency virus test is performed by licensed medical personnel of the Department of Correctional Services on an individual committed to such department, the person committed to the department shall be informed by the department (a) if he or she is being tested for the human immunodeficiency virus, (b) that education shall be provided to him or her about the human immunodeficiency virus, including, but not limited to, the identification and reduction of risks, and (c) of the test result and the meaning of such result.
+Posttest counseling shall be required for the subject of the test if such test is positive.